timvandermeij/lbp.py/README.md

     $ python lbp.py images/1.jpg multi-lbp 8

 The multiprocessing split LBP variant works the same as the multiprocessing LBP variant with the exception that it does not pass the entire image as input for the processes, but rather the exact slice that each process must work on.
-The idea is to reduce overhead when passing the entire large image to each process.
+The idea is to reduce image passing overhead.
 One can run the multiprocessing split LBP variant on `images/1.jpg` with 8 processes as follows:

     $ python lbp.py images/1.jpg multi-split-lbp 8